Praqma/packer-made-win-slave/README.md

   ./azure-cli.sh storage account create  --type LRS packerdemo0

 - Find image that you want to use as a base image and use show command to get its label - requered for packer template

   ./azure-cli.sh vm image show a699494373c04fc0bc8f2bb1389d6106__Windows-Server-2012-R2-20160126-en.us-127GB.vhd

+- Create jenkins_config/jenkins.txt - it should contain 3 lines - url to master, user name, passoword.
+Those credentials will be used to create local user and for Jenkins Swarm agent when connecting to master

 ## Build image and start slave